tidyverse/readr/cran-comments.md

 # Release summary

-This version fixes the outstanding solaris problems.
-Unfortunately my access to solaris is limited but now R CMD check passes without problems on R 3.1.1 on both sparc-sun-solaris2.10 (32-bit) and i386-pc-solaris2.11 (32-bit) (R and gcc installed from https://www.opencsw.org/packages/CSWr-base/).
+This version should fix the UBSAN problems (and hopefully the crash on OSX which I couldn't replicate locally).
+Sorry for the multiple releases :(

 ## Test environments
 * local OS X install, R 3.2.2